jacobkrantz/VLN-CE/README.md

 #### Scenes: Matterport3D

 Matterport3D (MP3D) scene reconstructions are used.
 The official Matterport3D download script (`download_mp.py`) can be accessed by following the instructions on their [project webpage](https://niessner.github.io/Matterport/).
-The scene data can then be downloaded this way:
+The scene data can then be downloaded:

 ```bash
 # requires running with python 2.7
 python download_mp.py --task habitat -o data/scene_datasets/mp3d/
 ```

-Extract this data such that it has the form `data/scene_datasets/mp3d/{scene}/{scene}.glb`.
-There should be 90 total scenes.
+Extract such that it has the form `data/scene_datasets/mp3d/{scene}/{scene}.glb`.
+There should be 90 scenes.

 #### Episodes: Room-to-Room (R2R)